Phonics Teaching at Bidston Avenue Primary School

-From June 2012, year one children are formally assessed by an unseen government test and results are reported to parents.
+Usually, Year one children are formally assessed by an unseen government check and results are reported to parents.
 It is a decoding test using 'real and non-real' words.

 Reading at Bidston Avenue Primary School

-We use a variety of reading scheme texts to ensure children learn and apply a range of reading strategies.
-We endeavour to purchase/provide books/texts that engage boys and girls and their interests e.g. StarWars, Dr. Who, Angelina Ballerina.
+Past RWI Phonics, we use a variety of reading scheme texts to ensure children learn and apply a range of reading strategies.
+We endeavour to purchase/provide books/texts that engage boys and girls and their interests e.g. StarWars, Dr. Who, Lego Friends and so on..

 Many of our books are available for children and families to read online - at the child's level and they can be assessed too.